Company logo

 The UAE has established a formidable and multi-layered legal framework to combat financial crimes, including the pervasive threat of kickback and commission fraud.
 The primary legislative instrument is the UAE Penal Code (Federal Law No. 3 of 1987 and its subsequent amendments), which serves as the bedrock for criminalizing bribery and corruption in both the public and private sectors.
 Articles 234 through 239 of the Penal Code form a comprehensive bulwark against corruption.
 For instance, Article 234 explicitly criminalizes the act of a public official soliciting or accepting a bribe—a gift, promise, or advantage—in exchange for performing or omitting an official duty.
 While this provision directly targets the public sector, its principles are extended to the private sector through Article 237, which penalizes bribery involving employees of private companies.
 This ensures that the core principles of integrity and accountability are enforced across the entire economic spectrum.

 Beyond the Penal Code, the UAE Commercial Transactions Law (Federal Law No. 18 of 1993) imposes duties of loyalty and good faith, which are inherently breached by kickback arrangements.
 Furthermore, Federal Decree-Law No. 20 of 2018 on Anti-Money Laundering and Combating the Financing of Terrorism and Financing of Illegal Organisations (AML Law) provides another critical layer of defense.
 This law mandates that companies and financial institutions establish robust internal controls, conduct due diligence on clients and transactions, and report any suspicious activities to the Financial Intelligence Unit (FIU).
 This regulatory arsenal creates a hostile environment for those attempting to legitimize the proceeds of kickback schemes, making it structurally difficult to hide or move illicit funds.
-The legal architecture is designed not merely to punish but to create a powerful structural deterrence against such adversarial practices, ensuring that the nation’s economic channels remain transparent, secure, and free from the taint of corruption.
+The legal framework is designed not merely to punish but to create a powerful structural deterrence against such adversarial practices, ensuring that the nation’s economic channels remain transparent, secure, and free from the taint of corruption.

 Key Requirements and Procedures